Stuart Sutcliffe: Posthumous music releases

 The Beatles' compilation album Anthology 1, released in 1995, had previously unreleased recordings from the group's early years.
-Sutcliffe plays bass with the Beatles on three songs they recorded in 1960: "Hallelujah, I Love Her So", "You'll Be Mine", and "Cayenne".
-In addition, he is pictured on the front covers of all three Anthology albums.
+Sutcliffe plays bass with the Beatles on three songs they recorded in 1960: "Hallelujah I Love Her So", "You'll Be Mine", and "Cayenne".
+In addition, he is pictured on the front covers of all four Anthology albums as well as on the cover of Sgt.
+Pepper's Lonely Hearts Club Band.

 In 2011, Sutcliffe's estate released a recording claimed to be Sutcliffe singing a cover of Elvis Presley's "Love Me Tender", recorded in 1961 and donated to the estate in 2009.

 Film, television, and books

 Part One of The Beatles Anthology video documentary covers Sutcliffe's time with the group.
 There is no mention of his death in the documentary, but it is discussed in the accompanying book.

 Sutcliffe was portrayed by David Nicholas Wilkinson in Birth of the Beatles (1979) and by Lee Williams in In His Life: The John Lennon Story (2000).
 Sutcliffe's role in the Beatles' early career and the factors that led him to leave the group are dramatised in the 1994 film Backbeat, in which he was portrayed by American actor Stephen Dorff.
 Sutcliffe does not appear in Nowhere Boy (2009), but is briefly mentioned toward the end of the film.

+Upcoming depictions of Sutcliffe include the BBC/ZDF miniseries Hamburg Days, where he is played by Louis Landau, and The Beatles – A Four-Film Cinematic Event, portrayed by Harry Lawtey.

 Four television documentaries have been broadcast that deal with Sutcliffe's life: